 1. Getaway with it and forget about it

 2. Think about it and make a plan to try it.

 Cashbacks are offers where you receive a certain amount or percentage of what you spend back in your account.
 The word works magically, literally making it mean getting the cash spent back.
 In India, they are often confused with reward points.
-The brands promise cashbacks but, what they actually give are reward points.
-Reward points as part of the loyalty programme include giving a certain benefit on the future transactions depending upon the value of the current transactions.
+The brands promise cashback but, what they actually give are reward points.
+Reward points as part of the loyalty program include giving a certain benefit on future transactions depending upon the value of the current transactions.

 If you are someone who is mad over marketing, you’d first confirm whether the cashback is through a virtual currency in your virtual store account or your actual bank account.

 If it’s in your virtual account with the store, let’s call it ‘store wallet‘ – you know it is a trap!
 The store gives you a certain percentage of your bill as points in your wallet which can be redeemed on your next transaction.
 For instance, the bill is worth Rs.
 300 and consequently, 100% cashback means Rs.
 300. This is nothing but, a rather profitable version of a ‘Buy One Get One Free’ deal (which is nothing but, a 50% off) for the store.
 Here, you will be constantly reminded that you have Rs.
 300 in your wallet which can be utilized to buy anything in the store.
 If you fall for the bait, you are bound to spend more than that, unlike the 50% off deal where all you did was buy two products at the price of one and exploit the offer.
 Through cashback, you are giving the brand another chance to seep into your system.